fkarg/fkarg.github.io/drafts/the-four-hour-workweek.md

 considerably.
 It will improve your focus, your energy, and your available time.

-He introduces Virtual Personal Assistents, and explains a lot about them.
+He introduces Virtual Personal Assistants, and explains a lot about them.
 His explanations include a variety of options, criteria for selection, which capabilities are available where, and how much it tends to cost.